-Office of Compliance, EEO/AA, and Title IX
+Office of Compliance, EEO, and Title IX

 CCTIXO collaborates with a wide range of University partners—including the Office of Equity Assurance, Title IX Coordinators, Human Resources, Equal Employment Opportunity Coordinators, and UH leadership—to prevent and respond to discrimination, harassment, violence, and other misconduct.
 This collaboration supports a system-wide, multilevel approach to ensuring equal access to education, programs, and services, as well as compliance with applicable federal and state laws and University policies.